From the Provence of the Popes to the Luberon – Self-guided

 Route rating: 5

-Discover the elevation changes along this route and plan your upcoming trip with all the necessary information.
-Please note that elevation changes are provided for informational purposes only and may not always reflect the actual conditions on the ground.
+Check out the elevation changes along this route and plan your upcoming trip with all the information you need.
+Please note that the elevation changes are provided for informational purposes only and may not always reflect actual conditions on the ground.

 Day 1

-Arrival in Malaga and transfer to Córdoba (2.5 hours).
+Arrival in Málaga and transfer to Córdoba (2.5 hours).

 Day 2